NXT TakeOver: Stand & Deliver: Undercard matches

 As a result of the COVID-19 pandemic, NXT Cruiserweight Champion Jordan Devlin was unable to travel to the United States.
 An interim champion was then crowned to serve as titleholder in the U.S. until Devlin could return.
-Santos Escobar became the interim champion, and over the course of the following year, Devlin defended the title on NXT UK (when shows resumed in September 2020) while Escobar defended the title on NXT.
+Santos Escobar became the interim champion, and over the course of the following year, Devlin defended the lineal title on NXT UK (when shows resumed in September 2020) while Escobar defended the interim title on NXT.
 After the travel ban was lifted in March 2021, Devlin made his return to the U.S. on the March 17 episode of NXT and confronted Escobar over who the real champion was.
 Escobar then challenged Devlin to a match at TakeOver: Stand & Deliver to determine the undisputed NXT Cruiserweight Champion.
 The following week, the championship unification match was scheduled as a ladder match for Night 2.

 As a result of Danny Burch getting injured during his match on the March 17 episode of NXT, NXT General Manager William Regal vacated the NXT Tag Team Championship, which Burch had held with Oney Lorcan.
 On the March 24 episode, Regal scheduled a triple threat tag team match for the vacant championship for Night 1 of TakeOver: Stand & Deliver between MSK (Wes Lee and Nash Carter), Grizzled Young Veterans (James Drake and Zack Gibson), and Legado Del Fantasma (Raul Mendoza and Joaquin Wilde).

 On the March 24 episode of NXT, a six-man Gauntlet Eliminator match was scheduled for TakeOver: Stand & Deliver Night 1 with the winner receiving an NXT North American Championship match against Johnny Gargano on Night 2.
 The six participants for the gauntlet match were determined by a 12-man battle royal the following week.
 Leon Ruff, Isaiah "Swerve" Scott, Bronson Reed, Cameron Grimes, Dexter Lumis, and LA Knight qualified for the Gauntlet Eliminator match, entering in that order.

-On the March 17 episode of NXT, after Tommaso Ciampa defeated Marcel Barthel (accompanied by Fabian Aichner), NXT UK Champion Walter appeared and, along with Imperium (Aichner and Barthel), laid out Ciampa.
+On the March 17 episode of NXT, after Tommaso Ciampa defeated Marcel Barthel (accompanied by Fabian Aichner), NXT United Kingdom Champion Walter appeared and, along with Imperium (Aichner and Barthel), laid out Ciampa.
 The following week, after Walter won his match, Ciampa appeared and challenged Walter for the NXT UK Championship at TakeOver: Stand & Deliver.
 Following this, Imperium laid out Ciampa, after which, Walter accepted the challenge and the match was scheduled for Night 1.